McMasterRS/lm_building-modern-SPAs/favicon.md

 Changing the default favicon of a Next.js application is one of the first things you can do when branding your website.

 Download the McMaster favicon from the [McMaster University Brand Standards Website Favicon Folder](https://brand-resources.mcmaster.ca/asset-bank/action/browseItems?categoryId=1516&categoryTypeId=2&cachedCriteria=1).

-To change the favicon of your SPA, open the `pages/index.tsx` file and modify the `Head` component by changing the `href` prop to `/favicon.ico` as shown below:

 The favicon is set in the `pages/index.tsx` file as shown in the following code snippet.